betimer/note/React/react.md

 ### Mounting: created and inserted into the DOM

     constructor()
     componentWillMount()
     render()
     componentDidMount()

 ### Updating: re-rendered caused by changes to props or state.

-        componentWillReceiveProps(nextProps)
+    componentWillReceiveProps(nextProps) // will be deprecated
     // this.setState() good to put in cwrp
     // cwrp only uses when state dedrives from props
-        // have to change state here when component props changed, because state only inited from constructor, not updated from update case. so must re-sync state from props here shouldComponentUpdate(nextProps, nextState)
+    // have to change state here when component props changed, because state only initialized from constructor, not updated from update case. so must re-sync state from props here shouldComponentUpdate(nextProps, nextState)
-        componentWillUpdate(nextProps, nextState)
+    componentWillUpdate(nextProps, nextState) // will be deprecated
     render()
+    getSnapshotBeforeUpdate()
     componentDidUpdate(prevProps, prevState)

 ### Unmounting: removed from the DOM

     componentWillUnmount()

 https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle
 https://www.tutorialspoint.com/reactjs/reactjs_component_life_cycle.htm